Chamber Music in Port Augusta

 Development of this concert is supported by Chamber Music Adelaide with Nexus Arts and Create SA.

-MUSIC IN THE COMMUNITY: our visiting musicians are also collaborating with local musicians through workshops and pop-up performances as well as performing in schools and aged care settings.
-If you would like to find out more, please email us via the button below.
+Our visiting musicians are also collaborating with local musicians through workshops and pop-up performances as well as performing in schools and aged care settings.

 Musicians